CESNET/eInfra-docs/docs.it4i/general/obtaining-login-credentials/obtaining-login-credentials.md

 (Digitally signed)
 ```

-You will receive your personal login credentials by encrypted email.
+You will receive your personal login credentials in an encrypted email.
 The login credentials include:

 1. username
 1. system password